Steps to Forming an LLC

 How to Form a Washington LLC

-Forming an LLC in Washington will help protect your personal assets from lawsuits and judgments against your business.
-An LLC is a legal structure that separates your business and personal assets.
+Forming an LLC in Washington state will help protect your personal assets from lawsuits and judgments against your business.
+An LLC is a business structure that separates your business and personal assets.
 By not having your business in a separate legal structure, you can be held personally liable for certain debts and lawsuits incurred by the company.
-Forming a Washington Limited Liability Company does not require an attorney and you can save a lot of money if you do it yourself with the five simple steps below.
+Forming a Washington Limited Liability Company does not require an attorney and you can save a lot of money if you do it yourself with the six simple steps below.

 How Much Does It Cost to Get an LLC In Washington?